JavaScript Questions and Answers

 document.getElementById(“myText”).style.fontSize = “10";

-document.getElementById(“myText”).className = “anyclass”;
+-or-document.getElementById(“myText”).className = “anyclass”;

 20) Does JavaScript support foreach loop?